Yang You: During Emperor Yang's reign

 In winter 617, Li's forces breached Chang'an's defenses.
 Li took Yang You and declared him emperor (as Emperor Gong), remotely offering Emperor Yang the title of Taishang Huang, but only territory under Li's control recognized Yang You as emperor.

 Reign

 While Emperor Gong was emperor, the real power was in Li Yuan's hands, and Li had Yang You make him the Prince of Tang.
 Quickly, the surrounding commanderies, including most of modern Shaanxi, Sichuan, and Chongqing, submitted to Li.

 With Luoyang under attack by the rebel leader Li Mi, in spring 618, Li sent troops commanded by his sons Li Jiancheng and Li Shimin there, claiming to be aiding the defense.
 The Sui forces at Luoyang refused to recognize Li's authority and made no contact with Li Jiancheng's and Li Shimin's forces, which withdrew after brief engagement with Li Mi's forces.

-In summer 618, just six months after Yang took imperial title, Li had Yang pass the throne to him, establishing Tang dynasty as its Emperor Gaozu.
+In summer 618, just six months after Yang took imperial title, Li had Yang pass the throne to him, establishing the Tang dynasty as its Emperor Gaozu.